natbusa/natbusa.github.io-source/content/authors/natbusa/_index.md

 #- Visitors
 ---

-Senior Director of Data Science, AI, Big Data Technologies.
+Senior Director of Data Engineering, Science, Analytics, Reporting, AI,  and Big Data.
+Managing all data related activities & teams.
+Reporting directly to CFO/CEO.

-Chief Data Scientist, Director of Data Engineering.
 Natalino Busa is skilled at defining, designing and implementing custom big/fast data solutions for data-driven applications such as predictive analytics, personalized marketing, fraud detection and business event monitoring.
+Proficient in porting traditional ETL to Open Source data solutions.

-Natalino has successfully led teams across the world in a number of domains with effective, fit-for-purpose and reliable solutions.
+Natalino has successfully led teams across the world with effective, fit-for-purpose and reliable solutions.
 He provides a unique combination of business vision, applied data science and engineering skills.